 It might prove that the One M9's release is just a little too soon for the optical zoom and we've also heard rumours that it'll have a 13 megapixel camera, as opposed to the Ultrapixel snapper featured on the M8.
 But the Duo Camera element is still likely to be retained enabling you to change the focus after a shot has been taken.

-The concept design feature above, by the prolific Hasam Kaymak, is probably the best HTC One M9 concept that's been produced so far.
-But as soon as we find more great designs we'll let you know.
+The concept design feature in the video above, by the prolific Hasam Kaymak, is probably the best HTC One M9 concept that's been produced so far.

 It’s not known what the HTC One M9 will cost, but it’s going to be a flagship phone and will therefore be very expensive.
 The HTC One started at around £500, while the HTC One M8 retailed for around £550 at launch, so the HTC One M9 will probably be in the £500-£600 range, likely closer to £600 if anything.